Intercollegiate Math Tournament

 Lecturer in Computer Science, UC Berkeley

-Copyright © 2025 Intercollegiate Math Tournament Group.
+Copyright © 2025 Intercollegiate Math Tournament Group, a California nonprofit public benefit corporation.